The Good and Bad Side of Prednisone

 I have mentioned this once or twice over the years (actually I mention it all the time...note the sarcasm).
 But I really hate wildfire smoke.

-A year ago, Middle Son ended up in ICU during a local forest fire that filled the valley with wildfire smoke.
+A year ago, Middle Son ended up in the ICU during a local forest fire that filled the valley with wildfire smoke.
 Watching his little body struggle, and seeing all the wires and monitors (especially the heart monitor) is something I can never forget.

 This time, it was my turn to end up in the hospital from wildfire smoke.
-Luckily I wasn't as bad as he had been all those years ago, but I did spend a long day in the ER and was pretty sick.
+Luckily I was not as bad as he had been all those years ago, but I did spend a long day in the ER and was pretty sick.
 Not to mentioned scared!

 Should I go to the hospital?